-Academic Year FLAS Fellowships cover up to $18,000 towards tuition and a fixed living stipend of $15,000 for full-time Harvard graduate or professional students.
+Academic Year FLAS Fellowships typically cover up to $18,000 towards tuition and a fixed living stipend of $15,000 for full-time Harvard graduate or professional students.
 Remaining tuition, if any, is covered by Harvard University.
 The Davis Center conducts one round of competition for Academic Year FLAS Fellowships each year, concurrent with the GSAS admissions process.
 Eligible prospective Harvard graduate and professional school students should apply for an Academic Year FLAS Fellowship when they apply for admission.

 Summer FLAS Fellowships support intensive for-credit study of Russian and other regional languages, either in the US or abroad, with grants of up to $5,000 towards tuition and a fixed living stipend of $2,500.